-Requests for General Plan amendments shall be carefully reviewed for consistency with the criteria established in the DESIGNATIONS section of this element for locating these designations.
+1. Requests for General Plan amendments shall be carefully reviewed for consistency with the criteria established in the LAND USE DESIGNATIONS section of this element for locating these designations.
 Applications which are inconsistent shall be denied.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors
+Responsible Departments: Planning, Planning Commission, Board of Supervisors

-Urban development shall be discouraged in areas with growth-limiting factors such as high water table or poor soil percolation, and prohibited in geological fault and hazard areas, flood plains, riparian areas, and airport hazard areas unless measures to mitigate the problems are included as part of the application.
+Urban development shall be discouraged in areas with growth-limiting factors such as high water table or poor soil percolation, and prohibited in geological fault and hazard areas, flood plains, riparian areas, and airport and private airstrip hazard areas, unless measures to mitigate the problems are included as part of the application.

 - 1. All requests for development which require discretionary approval and include lands adjacent to or within riparian habitat shall include measures for protecting that habitat.
-Responsible Departments: Agricultural Commissioner, Planning Department, Planning Commission, Board of Supervisors - Applications for development in areas with growth-limiting factors such as high water table, poor soil percolation, geological fault areas, flood plains, and airport hazard areas shall include measures to mitigate the problems.
-Responsible Departments: Public Works, Environmental Resources, Planning Department, Planning Commission, Board of Supervisors - Development within the 100-year flood boundary shall meet the requirements of Chapter 16.40 (Flood Damage Protection) of the County Code and within the designated floodway shall obtain Reclamation Board approval.
-Responsible Departments: Public Works, Planning Department, Planning Commission, Board of Supervisors - 4.
-The County will continue to enforce the height limiting ordinance near airports.
-Responsible Departments: Planning Department, Board of Supervisors - The County shall enforce the provisions of the Alquist-Priolo Earthquake Fault Zoning Act that limits development in areas identified as having special seismic hazards.
-See Map 5-1 of the Support Documentation for the location of the zone.
-Responsible Departments: Building Inspection, Planning Department, Public Works, Planning Commission, Board of Supervisors
+Responsible Departments: Agricultural Commissioner, Planning, Planning Commission, Board of Supervisors - Applications for development in areas with growth-limiting factors such as high water table, poor soil percolation, geological fault areas, flood plains, and airport hazard areas shall include measures to mitigate the problems.
+Responsible Departments: Public Works, Environmental Resources, Planning, Planning Commission, Board of Supervisors - Development within the 100-year flood boundary shall meet the requirements of Chapter 16.40 16.50 (Flood Damage Protection Prevention) of the County Code and within the designated floodway shall obtain Reclamation Board Central Valley Flood Protection Board approval.
+Responsible Departments: Public Works, Planning, Planning Commission, Board of Supervisors - 4.
+The County will continue to shall enforce the all applicable codes and regulations, including adopted Airport Land Use Compatibility Plans, restricting heights limiting ordinance near airports.
+Responsible Departments: Planning, Board of Supervisors - The County shall enforce the provisions of the Alquist-Priolo Earthquake Fault Zoning Act that limits development in areas identified as having special seismic hazards.
+See Map 5-1 Figure V-2-of the Safety ElementSupport Documentation for the location of the zone.
+Responsible Departments: Public Works, Building Inspection, Planning, Planning Commission, Board of Supervisors